 TREES ON FOOTPATHS

-Murray Bridge is a beautiful green city with a climate ideal for growing a variety of trees and plants.
-However, not all trees and plants are suitable for planing on council verges and footpaths.
+Planting Trees on Footpaths Murray Bridge is a beautiful green city with a climate ideal for growing a variety of trees and plants.
+However, not all trees and plants are suitable for planning on council verges and footpaths.

 Council appreciates that residents may want to beautify their street by planting trees and shrubs on the footpath, however, it is advised not to do this.

-When Council plants trees on the footpath the hole is excavated to a depth twice that of the tree's root ball and triple its diameter.
-Terracotem is thoroughly mixed into the soil and the tree is then staked for strength whilst it is taking root.
+When Council plants trees on the footpath, the hole is excavated to a depth twice that of the trees root ball and triple its diameter.
+Terracottem is thoroughly mixed into the soil and the tree is then staked for strength whilst it is taking root.
 Care is taken to ensure trees are not planted near driveways or in areas where the tree may become a future hazard.

 Residents are asked to lodge a tree trimming request so that Parks & Gardens staff may inspect the tree and determine the appropriate course of action.
 Council has a schedule of maintenance for tree trimming and tree removal and it may take up to three months for requests to be attended to as part of this schedule.